ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Method

 \subsection{Pseudocode for Entropy-based Confusion}

 We provide the pseudocode for our entropy-based confusion module in Algorithm \ref{alg:entropy_confusion}.
-For clarity, we simplify the question and answer generation and selection by referring to the combination of the \textsc{QA Generator} and \textsc{QA Evaluator} steps as \textsc{Questioner}.
+For clarity, we simplify the question-answer generation and selection by referring to the combination of the \textsc{QA Generator} and \textsc{QA Evaluator} steps as \textsc{Questioner}.